vjekoart/eigen-ui/Readme.md

 # Eigen UI

-Desktop UI and (opinionated) UX system based on the idea of eigengrau, a color we see when we close our eyes.
+Desktop UI and (opinionated) UX system for Linux.
+The goal is to create efficient, colorful experience based on the eigengrau color.

 Currently developed on Debian Trixie using Xorg+Openbox.